Otgon-Erdene-Otgonsukh/UoB-Proline-Taxi/README.md

 <img src="/docs/updated-teck-stack.jpg" alt="tech stack diagram"/>

 ## Developer Instructions
-For development, you can get started by cloning the repository, navigating to the root directory of it in the command line, and then do the following to get it running locally:
+For development, you can get started by cloning the repository, navigating to the root directory of it in the command line, and then do the following to get it running locally:\

-Installing dependencies:
+\
+**Installing dependencies**\
+You'll need node.js installed on your server to run our poject in a development environment (https://nodejs.org/en/download).
+Once it's installed (test with `npm --version`), you can install the rest of the dependencies with:
 ```sh
 npm install
 ```
+\
 **OPTION 1:** Retrieving and generating the Prisma database (If you have an existing database)
 > [!IMPORTANT]
 > You'll need access to a database with `DATABASE_URL` specified in `.env`.
 If you do not have a .env file or URL, go to **OPTION 2**.